Situational awareness technologies are designed to optimize operational decision-making from the top of the org to the

 The Growing Market for Situational Awareness Technology

 Multiple industry verticals are poised to take advantage of situational awareness technologies.
 Private enterprises and government sectors alike are expected to invest in the space in the coming years.
 According to Allied Market Research, the situational awareness software market may reach some $32.6 billion by 2022, with a CAGR of 8.2%.
-Meanwhile, the IoT market is growing even more quickly, with a CAGR of 19.75% — by 2022, this market could reach $2.4 trillion worldwide.
+Meanwhile, the IoT market is expected to reach $ 875.0 billion by 2025, at a CAGR of 26.9%.

 There are many potential use cases across multiple industries that demonstrate a broad interest in situational awareness technologies.
 Car rental companies employ situational awareness technology in order to manage ever-fluctuating inventories.
 Event safety professionals may use software to draw together data from surveillance cameras, gunshot sensors, metal and motion detectors for real-time event awareness across the venue.
 In smart cities, public officials and private partners are using situational awareness software to capture new efficiencies across departments from public transit to public safety and more.

 Clearly, there are reasons for industries across the board to start thinking about how investing in situational awareness technology could improve their operational efficiency and potentially transform the way they do business.
 With a combination of IoT devices and the right software, today’s companies can improve their decision-making processes and ultimately gain a competitive edge in the form of enhanced situational awareness.